fabiocaccamo/python-fontbro/README.md

 :returns: The characters.
 :rtype: generator of dicts

-:raises TypeError: If it's not possible to find the 'best' unicode cmap dict in the font.
+:raises DataError: If it's not possible to find the 'best' unicode cmap dict in the font.
 """
 chars = font.get_characters(ignore_blank=False)
 ```